 Be mindful of the devices in your new home office.
 We are advising that you do not hold private meetings in the same room as such devices.
 These are devices that connect to Wi-Fi or communicate over frequencies that can be eavesdropped.
 They are not managed by your IT department and can have vulnerabilities which make them susceptible to various attacks.
 It is good practice to disconnect these devices from Wi-Fi whenever they are not being used.

 Zoom and Google Hangouts are two options GRCC Faculty/Staff/Students have been increasingly used for video conferencing.

 Your IT Security Team is aware of the recent vulnerabilities that have been discovered and the media scrutinization of Zoom.
 We understand your concerns.
 We are constantly researching new vulnerabilities, evaluating risk, and mitigating such risks where possible.
 One such topic has been Zoom Bombing.
 This isn’t really a hack or vulnerability, but rather user error in how they are setting up their Zoom meetings.
 We are not all Zoom experts and we understand this may be a new environment for you.

 Business related Zoom meetings should be private and the meeting settings should reflect this.
-Distance Learning and Instructional Technologies has made some changes to the default Zoom settings which should help add protection.
+Teaching, Learning, and Distance Education has made some changes to the default Zoom settings which should help add protection.
 A key way to keep your meeting secure is to keep attackers out.
 All invitees should either be registered or a password should be required to enter the meeting.
 The GRCC managed Zoom can be found at https://grcc.zoom.us/ and additional best practice information can be found at: